sikessle/htwg-lab-cloud/instance/image/README.md

 ## Convert VirtualBox Image to OpenStack

-run `image-virtualbox-to-openstack.sh <FULL-IMAGE-PATH-TO-VDI>`
+run `image-virtualbox-to-openstack.sh <FULL-IMAGE-PATH-TO-VDI-SNAPSHOT>`

-**WARNING**: Does only convert the base vdi not the snapshots!
-So before converting merge all snapshots.
+**WARNING**: Specify the path to the SNAPSHOT of the image, otherwise the snapshots are ignored and only the base vdi will be converted.